 Reasons for marriage break-up include boredom, lack of interest in a partner, in-law pressures, limited time for each other, imbalance in giving and taking, intolerance of each other, money and work pressures, arranged marriages and extra-marital affairs.

-Affairs and adultery incidents have risen dramatically amongst British Asians which include not only high rates in men but women too.
+Affairs and adultery incidents have risen dramatically amongst British Asians which include high rates in men and women too.

 Many blame the advent of mobile phone culture, social networking, internet dating and chat, making it very easy to meet new people.

 For many, exposure to members of the opposite sex using these methods introduces thrill, excitement and attention missing in their marriages.
 Also, giving them secrecy and anonymity as required.